 Super Foods for Optimal Health

-Add more fruit and vegetables of any kind to your diet.
+Add more fruits and vegetables of any kind to your diet.
 It'll help your health.
 Some foods are higher in antioxidants than others, though.

 The three major antioxidant vitamins are beta-carotene, vitamin C, and vitamin E. You’ll find them in colorful fruits and vegetables, especially those with purple, blue, red, orange, and yellow hues.

-Vitamin C: Berries, broccoli, Brussels sprouts, cantaloupe, cauliflower, grapefruit, honeydew, kale, kiwi, mangoes, nectarines, orange, papaya, red, green, or yellow peppers, snow peas, sweet potato, strawberries, and tomatoes
+Vitamin C: berries, broccoli, Brussels sprouts, cantaloupe, cauliflower, grapefruit, honeydew, kale, kiwi, mango, nectarine, orange, papaya, snow peas, sweet potato, strawberries, tomatoes, and red, green, or yellow peppers

 These foods are also rich in antioxidants:

 Other antioxidants that can help keep you healthy include: